惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 West Ham announce Nuno is staying as head coach with goal of Premier League return

-Talks were held with Nuno, and on Wednesday morning there was confirmation the former Wolves manager, who led that club up from the Championship in the 2017-18 season and established them as a Premier League side, will stay.
+On Wednesday morning, there was confirmation the former Wolves manager, who led that club up from the Championship in 2018 and established them as a Premier League side, will stay.
 Nuno’s contract contained a clause allowing his sacking without paying compensation.

 After Sunday’s 3-0 defeat of Leeds, in vain as Tottenham edged to safety, Nuno was non-committal on his future.
 “It’s not about me,” he said.
 “We are in a tough place and West Ham has to go back in the Premier League.
 But now we have to go through this period of sadness, understanding the frustration and anger of the fans.”